leandrogoe/sidekiq-tamer/README.md

 # Sidekiq Tamer
 Do you ever worry about your Sidekiq jobs consuming too many resources, causing your system to slow down or even crash?
-When you don't have specific throttling requirements, Sidekiq Tamer can help you to easily protect your resources and prevent them from being overwhelmed.
+When you don't have specific throttling requirements, Sidekiq Tamer can help you to easily protect your resources and prevent them from being overwhelmed by Sidekiq overscaling.

 ## Installation
 Getting started with Sidekiq Tamer is a breeze.
 Simply add the gem to your Gemfile: